 Professor Jason Ralph and I were awarded a prize for 'Best article in the European Journal of International Relations' in 2017 for our article 'The Purpose of United Nations Security Council Practice'.

 My current research projects are:

 1) The role and reputation of the UK in the United Nations after Brexit

 This project is a collaboration between myself, Professor Jason Ralph (University of Leeds) and Dr Samuel Jarvis (Univeristy of Southampton) and is funded by the British Academy under the 'Tackling the UK's International Challenges' scheme.

 2) The practice of legitimacy in UN Security Council decision-making

 3) Consensus decision-making in the UN Security Council

 I convene 'The United Nations Security Council in Practice' at 3rd year level

 I convene 'The United Nations and International Security' at MA level

-I contribute to modules 'Questions about International Politics' at 2nd year; 'The Politics of (In)Security' at 2nd year; and 'Topics in PPE' at 3rd year
+I contribute to modules 'Questions about International Politics' at 2nd year; and 'The Politics of (In)Security' at 2nd year.

 I am the Pathway Convenor for the MA in International Relations.